 A. In academic task 1 you need to write a report or summary for a given graph while in GT task 1 you are asked to write a letter.

 Q. Do I have to finish my graph answer in 20 minutes?

 A. No one will force you to finish your graph writing in 20 minutes.
-But it is advisable to finish it in 20 minutes so that you can spend the remaining 40 minutes for your essay writing.
+But it is advisable to finish it in 20 minutes so that you can spend the remaining 40 minutes on your essay writing.
 You have one hour in total to finish both of the tasks and task 2 carried weight twice as much.
-If you spend more than 20 minutes for tour graph writing, you will have less time for the essay writing.
+If you spend more than 20 minutes on tour graph writing, you will have less time for essay writing.

 Q. How can I organise my graph writing answer?

 A. You need to write the introduction, overview (what the graph presents), body paragraph 1 and body paragraph 2 in your graph writing answer.
 Writing a conclusion (which repeats the key features of the graph presented) is optional.
 If you feel that you have already written more than 150 words and have distinctively mentioned the key features of the graph, do not write any conclusion.

 A. Yes, the examiner will check your spelling.
 If you make a lot of spelling mistakes, you will get a lower score in the vocabulary section.
 That will affect your overall score.

 Q. How many key features should I put in my writing?

 A. That depends on the type of graph you are required to summarise or report.
 Some graphs might emphasize a single key feature and in this case, being able to present that single key feature is enough.
 However, if the graph has three or more key features, you should put all of them in your writing.